 Summer Meals Feed Kids for Free

-The U.S. Department of Agriculture (USDA) offers free summer meals to kids 18 years of age and younger across Arkansas when they come to a registered summer meals site in their area.
+The U.S. Department of Agriculture (USDA) offers free summer meals to kids 18 years of age and younger across Arkansas when they go to a registered summer meals site in their area.
 Summer meals sites can be in schools, churches, community centers and other places that are safe for kids and teens to go.
 The meals served follow USDA nutrition guidelines and are paid for by the USDA.

 Many sites offer educational and recreational activities that kids enjoy.
 Parents do not need to apply to the program to get a free summer meal for their kids and it does not interfere with other benefits they many be receiving.
 They can simply bring their child to a summer meals site in their community and their kids can eat a healthy, nutritious meal.